Stryker's reagent: Applications in organic synthesis

 The compound can effect regioselective conjugate reductions of various carbonyl derivatives including unsaturated aldehydes, ketones, and esters.
 This reagent was assigned as the "Reagent of the year" in 1991 for its functional group tolerance, high overall efficiency, and mild reaction conditions in the reduction reactions.
 Stryker's reagent is used in a catalytic amount where it is regenerated in the reaction in situ using a stoichiometric hydride source, often being molecular hydrogen or silanes.
-If stored under an inert atmosphere (e.g. argon, nitrogen) it has indefinite shelf life.
-Brief exposure to the oxygen does not destroy its activity significantly, although solvents used with Stryker's reagent should be rigorously degassed.
+If stored under an inert atmosphere (e.g., argon, nitrogen) it has indefinite shelf life.
+Brief exposure to oxygen does not destroy its activity significantly, although solvents used with Stryker's reagent should be rigorously degassed.

 Modifications to Stryker's reagent

 Ligand-modified versions of Stryker's reagent have been reported.
-By changing the ligand to e.g. P(O-iPr)3 the selectivity can be improved significantly.
+By changing the ligand to, e.g., P(O-iPr)3 the selectivity can be improved significantly.
 In addition, Lipshutz et al., have shown that the addition of a bidentate, achiral bis-phosphine ligand on the Cu center can lead to substrate-to-ligand ratios typically on the order of 1000−10000:1 can be used to afford products in high yields.